Digital Literacy

 Virtual Identities as Simulacra of the Self

 Platforms like Instagram or TikTok transform self-presentation into a competition for the perfect simulation of authenticity 14 16.
-The 'influencer' embodies Baudrillard's concept of the 'model,' which no longer distinguishes between private person and public role 13 14.
-Hashtag activism and viral challenges illustrate how political resistance degenerates into spectacular exchanges of signs 5 14.
+The 'influencer' embodies Baudrillard's concept of the 'model', which no longer distinguishes between private person and public role 13 14.
+Hashtag activism and viral challenges illustrate how political resistance degenerates into spectacular sign exchange 5 14.

 NFTs and the Hyperrealization of Value

 Non-Fungible Tokens demonstrate the complete detachment of signs from material reference.
-By 'ennobling' digital objects through blockchain codes, they create a hyperreal economy where value is generated exclusively through speculative simulation 4 14.
+By 'refining' digital objects with blockchain codes, they create a hyperreal economy where value is generated exclusively through speculative simulation 4 14.

 Consequences for Communication and Society